vovapasko/dmc-front/techdoc.md

 - ng-bootstrap/ng-bootstrap
-	> We love bootstrap, its ease to implement
+	> We love bootstrap, its ease to implement and use, so its our way.
--
+- ng-select
+	> Prety good select input, well understabl

 We will not talk about **devDependencies** because they include develope packages for testing, linting, pretify and other good things for better developmnet